irisdaniaj/model_merging/README.md

 ## TODO

 - [ ] fine tune bert base on the data and save it --> save hyperparamters and wieghts
-- [ ] fine tune tinybert and save it --> save hyperparamters and weights
 - [ ] merge the finetuned tinybert with pretrained unfinetuned bert base --> save hyperparameters and wieghts(how the hell do i merge them?)
 - [ ] comprare the two models (comparison in terms of metrics and some hardware constraints )
 - [ ] remember to create the environment .txt